 The cocoons are then boiled in hot pH balanced soapy water for one hour.
 This boiling is to clean out the sericin.
 Sericin is a protein gum coating created by silkworms in the production of the silk cocoon.
 After boiling, the cocoons are left to soak in the hot water till it cools.
 Finally, they are rinsed and pounded into flat rounds and set to dry.

 Once the silk is dry it is ready to be spun into yarn.
-If the fabric will be woven in the natural Eri fiber color the weaving can begin immediately.
+If the fabric is to be woven in the natural Eri fiber color, the weaving can begin immediately.

 Spinning Eri Cocoons

 There is a predominant type of spinning practiced by weavers throughout the villages of Meghalaya.
 This is the ancient slow method of spinning silk with a spindle.
 The Muezart team is presently experimenting with village weavers as well as our own maker/artisan team to innovate faster methods of hand spinning Eri silk yarn.

 Eri fiber creates a beautiful natural off-white color.
 Most of the traditional Khasi Eri shawls are woven in this classic natural color.
 The Muezart network of Eri silk weavers is made up of young women, mothers, and grandmothers.
 Women dominate the weaving livelihood.
 But cocoon farming is a family affair!